 The Last Race (short true story)

-This is the story of my last rowing race, back in the summer of 2006.
+This is the story of my final rowing race (though I did not know this at the time), back in the summer of 2006.
 The two 'Steves' had never rowed together in a Regatta, yet managed to win the gold medal for the Men's Double against the odds - a great way for me to retire from competitive rowing.

 Pictured left is the team who won the silver medal for the Men's Quad race in the 2004 Pan Pacific Games (I am the tanned individual on the left).
 At the same games, I also won the silver medal for the Men's Single Sculls (55 to 60 years of age).

 "Some things in life are just meant to happen, no matter how heavily the odds are stacked against them.
 A prime example was at the last rowing regatta I competed in, before retiring from the sport.
 It was the last race of the day; the men’s double scull.
 My crewman Steve was the tallest and heaviest rower in the event whilst I was the oldest and lightest.
 We had never rowed together other than a quick practice run on the River Tweed to prove we could row in unison and travel more or less in a straight line.
 With four more-fancied crews from our rowing club having already reserved the best of the boats, Steve and I were left with an old training scull that had seen better days.
 Though we had our supporters, we would be the first to admit that little was expected of us.